Estecka/mc-Variants-CIT-wiki/Asset-Generation.md

 ## Custom Presets
 Generator presets can be added in `variants-cit/assetgen_presets/`, and then referenced from multiple modules.
 Generators stored here won't do anything until they are referenced from at least one module.

-Creating a preset is not a requirement to use custom generators.
-They can instead be defined directly inside the `assetGen` option of a module.
+**Creating a preset is not a requirement to use custom generators.** Generators can instead be defined directly inside the `assetGen` field of a module.

-Generator presets must always be declared inside an array and cannot contain references to other presets.
+Unlike the `assetGen` field, presets must always be declared inside an array, and cannot contain references to other presets.

 ## Schema